Gnosley/Tetris-Group-Project/Readme.md

     **Note: If this does not work, but you have followed the steps above then please try restarting your computer**
 # Running The Project
 1. Download the zip file from D2L and unzip to a sensible location. i.e, `C:\Users\Jesse\Documents\Projects\Tetris-Group-Project`
+  1. **MAKE SURE THERE ARE NO SPACES IN THE PATH, MAVEN DOES NOT LIKE SPACES** -- see [here](http://maven.apache.org/guides/getting-started/windows-prerequisites.html) for more info.
 2. Open a command prompt and change into the directory you have unzipped it to.

     If you type `dir` your command prompt should look something like: